cfbolz/pyfidget/README.md

 operations.
 The optimizer does a sequential forward pass over the input program.
 For every operation, the output interval is computed.
-The optimizer also performs optimizations based on the computed intervals, which helps in reducing the number of operations executed (I'll talk about this later).
+The optimizer also performs optimizations based on the computed intervals, which helps in reducing the number of operations executed (I'll talk about this further down).

 The resulting optimized traces are simply interpreted.
 Matt talks about also generating machine code from them, but when I tried to use PyPy's JIT for that it was simply way too slow at producing machine code.

-## Interval analysis as abstract interpretation
+## Testing soundness of the interval abstract domain

 To make sure that my interval computation in the optimizer is correct, I implemented a hypothesis-based property based test.
 It checks the abstract